Zero Waste Toilet Paper

 We might wonder what are some other ways that bamboo toilet paper can be zero waste from beginning to end?
 Bamboo toilet paper helps cut down on deforestation because bamboo is a very quickly growing plant that can grow at a rate of up to 30+ inches a day.
 This is amazing considering how slowly trees grow.
 In addition unlike other crops bamboo needs much less additional water to grow and can be grown without any pesticides.
 Bamboo toilet paper is all natural and involves no bleaching or other harsh chemicals such as de-inking agents, BPA and other substances.
 No one wants such harsh chemicals near their intimate skin because if there is one thing we can all agree on one place no one wants a rash that is on our intimate skin.

 Bamboo toilet paper is also completely biodegradable so it does not cause clog pipe issues once it has been used.
 This also means that it does not cause issues in treatment plants or create headaches for those who manage waste.
-Using products which are biodegradable is a clear way to help us move towards a zero waste lifestyle.
+Using products which are biodegradable is a clear way to help us move towards a zero-waste lifestyle.
 The more products we can use in our homes that are biodegradable the nicer a world we will be able to leave to future generations.
+If you are wonder is bamboo toilet paper septic safe?
+Yes, bamboo toilet paper is septic safe!

 As we seek new ways to be eco-friendly and go zero-waste, bamboo toilet paper is a great place to start.
 So treat yourself and treat the planet by making the switch today to bamboo toilet paper.
 Bamboo toilet paper is one way you can prevent deforestation, the waste of water, the use of pesticides, and the production of plastic waste all at the same time.
 Make the move to zero waste toilet paper and you will never look back.